 When an export permit is not required

-If the expert assessor tells you that no export permit is needed, then either we or the expert examiner will give you a letter stating that on the basis of the information you have provided, the material is not subject to export regulations under the Protection of Movable Cultural Heritage Act 1986.
+If the expert assessor tells you that no export permit is needed, then either we or the expert examiner will give you a letter of clearance, which states that on the basis of the information you have provided the material is not subject to export regulations under the Act.

 When an export permit may be required